Auction Tips

 Try to avoid extending auction close times, but if you must, give all bidders sufficient notice.
 Nothing frustrates a bidder more than to think they’ve won an item but find out the time was extended… and someone outbid them!

 Diverse group of people high-fiving, perhaps for a successful event.
-Improve your auction with these best practices for using silent auction rules

 Best Practices for Using Your Silent Auction Rules